Tim Conway passed away on May 14, 2019, at the age of 85, from complications of normal pressure hydrocephalus. The symptoms include

 One of Conway's best characters was 'the dentist':

 Without Advance Plans You Place Your Family in Crisis

 Too many people fail to have a medical and financial power-of-attorney in place which outlines their desires on how their affairs and healthcare should be handled if they are unable to make decisions on their own.
 When no advance directive is in place, families must seek legal action to make decisions.

 When a person suffers from cognitive impairment or other health issues where they are unable to make decisions, the family may seek guardianship over his affairs.
-Guardianship gives a person the legal right to make decisions on behalf of a parent or loved one who is suffering from Alzheimer's or dementia.
+Guardianship gives a person the legal right to make decisions on behalf of a parent or loved one who is suffering from Alzheimer's, dementia, or other forms of cognitive decline.
 Guardianship is obtained through a court proceeding and granted by a judge.

 According to the Alzheimer's Foundation, courts scrutinize the actions of the guardian.
 This includes the management of a person's finances and decisions about their medical care and long-term care services and supports.